legalese/legalese.github.io/doc/dsl.md

 The system runs the upon-block many times.
 It is read-only: it may read from the world but must not write to the world.

-If the upon-block returns true, the rest of the formula proceeds.
+If the upon-block returns true, the rest of the formula proceeds once:

 	object.when { when-block }